peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Thus, the pursuit of intense pleasure (hedonism) ironically leads to its loss (anhedonia).
 Your brain is desensitized to life's natural highs – talking, smiling, learning, working, nature, exercise, etc, don’t feel “high” like they should.

-It’s like your life is in grayscale instead of color; unfortunately, you don’t realize it - this is why quitting feels amazing after any potential withdrawls.
+It’s like your life is in grayscale instead of color; unfortunately, you don’t realize it - this is why quitting feels can feel amazing.
 Your brain’s dopamine receptors will heal and reverse their desensitization.

 Increased brain fog is another effect that porn creates.
 Porn lowers brain chemicals (acetylcholine) vital in cognitive functioning.
 This can make active users feel like they are less able to function actively than before (however, not many people realize this because this happens slowly).
 In my personal experience, it felt like being fully awake but half asleep.
 From personal experience, it makes you as interesting as a blank piece of paper.